bioexcel/qmmm_bpg/QM_treatment.rst

 Hybrid methods
 --------------

-Hybrid methods cacultate a portoion fo the the exchange functional using the exact Hartree Fock theory.
+Hybrid methods calculate a portion fo the the exchange functional using exact Hartree Fock theory.
 The rest of the exchange and correlation functions is calcaulated with other methods, typically GGA or LDA.
-The XC section of the CP2K input has a HF section is used for the hartree fock set up.
+Within the XC section of the CP2K input the HF section is used for the Hartree Fock exchange set up.
 Two commonly used hybrid methods dicussed here are B3LYP and PBE0.

 **PBE0**

 In the PBE0 functional the exchange is comprised of 75% of the PBE exchange and 25% of the HF exchange.
-The correlation energy is full PBE.
+The correlation energy is entirely PBE.

 .. math::